Skip to main content

 MY EDUCATION & EXPERIENCE

-I hold a B.S. in Animal & Poultry Sciences with an Equine Emphasis from Virginia Tech, with minors in Agricultural Economics and Environmental Science, as well as an M.S. in Animal Science from the University of Tennessee.
-My research focused on equine nutrition and metabolomics, with a significant emphasis on starved horse nutrition and metabolic recovery.
-I investigated metabolic gene expression across multiple tissues to clarify how malnutrition alters key pathways and how targeted nutrition can safely support rehabilitation.
-This foundation in metabolic physiology allows me to approach equine nutrition with a deep understanding of how diet influences health at both the cellular and whole-horse levels.
+I hold a B.S. in Animal & Poultry Sciences from Virginia Tech and an M.S. in Animal Science focusing on Equine Nutrition from the University of Tennessee.
+My graduate research centered on equine nutrition and metabolic physiology, with an emphasis on how nutrition influences metabolic function and recovery.
+This work provided a deeper understanding of how diet impacts the horse at both the cellular and whole-horse level, allowing me to approach each case with both scientific precision and practical insight.
 I am also a certified Professional Animal Scientist (PAS) through the American Registry of Professional Animal Scientists, reflecting my commitment to continued education, ethical practice, and evidence-based consulting.

 MORE ABOUT ME

-I grew up and continue to reside in East Tennessee, where my involvement in the horse industry began through the Tennessee 4-H Horse Project.
-Those early experiences laid the foundation for my respect for thoughtful horsemanship, responsible management, and horse-centered decision making.
-They also sparked my interest in equine science and ultimately led me to pursue a career in equine nutrition.
+I grew up and continue to live in East Tennessee, where my involvement in the horse industry began through a local barn and the Tennessee 4-H Horse Project.
+My early experiences shaped my commitment to thoughtful horsemanship, responsible management, and horse-centered decision making, ultimately leading me to pursue a career in equine nutrition.

-Stable Science was founded with the support of my husband, Alex, whose partnership and shared vision played a key role in shaping the business from its earliest stages.
-We built Stable Science from a shared understanding that nutrition is fundamental to health, comfort, and long-term quality of life for every horse, regardless of discipline or workload.
-This belief continues to guide the way we approach every client and every recommendation.
+Stable Science was built alongside my husband, Alex, whose support and shared vision helped bring the business to life.
+From the beginning, we’ve believed that nutrition is fundamental to a horse’s health, comfort, and long-term quality of life, regardless of discipline or workload, and that principle continues to guide every recommendation we make.

 MY PUBLICATIONS